-At the beginning of 2019 SHA projects it will administer an authorized 1,185 non-MTW vouchers provided by HUD for special purposes, including 510 Veterans Affairs Supportive Housing vouchers, 300 Family Unification Program vouchers, and 375 mainstream vouchers.
+At the beginning of 2020, SHA projects it will administer an authorized 1,255 non-MTW vouchers provided by HUD for special purposes, including 509 Veterans Affairs Supportive Housing (VASH) vouchers, 275 Family Unification Program (FUP) vouchers and 154 Mainstream vouchers.
 These vouchers are often awarded competitively and funding is provided outside of the MTW Block Grant.
 This number fluctuates over time, not only due to new vouchers, but also because the agency is able to move certain types of vouchers into the MTW Block Grant after the first year.
+In addition to the special purpose vouchers awarded by HUD, SHA will also have 356 Rental Assistance Demonstration (RAD) market-rate conversions.